Teaching Indigenous Languages

 Selected Resources on Native American Language RenewalJon Reyhner, Northern Arizona University

-The summer 2013 issue of Tribal College Journal focused on language revitalization.
-A resource guide to go with this special issue is available on-line at http://www.tribalcollegejournal.org/archives/26691.
+The summer 2013 issue of Tribal College Journal focused on language revitalization and included a resource guide.

 Revitalizing Indigenous Languages: How to Recreate a Lost Generation by Marja-Liisa Olthuis, Suvi Kivela and Tove Skutnabb-Kangas (Multilingual Matters, 2013) describes the revival of the Aanaar Saami language in Finland by a small language community of 350 speakers.